TEALSK12/apcsa-public/curriculum/Unit5/Lesson-501.md

      - See CS Awesome [Unit 5 Lesson 01 Anatomy of a Java Class Lesson Plan]

-     - Slides 1-9, 15-16 of [Anatomy of a Java Class] can be used to introduce this topic
+     - The slide deck for this lesson and Using the enhanced for and array algorithms are located on [Dr. Long Nguyen] GitHub at [Anatomy of a Java Class].
+Slides 1-9, 15-16 of can be used to introduce this topic

      - Have students navigate to CS Awesome [5.1.
 Anatomy of a Java Class], view the Activity 1 video and complete Activities 2-6.